samuelgozlan/amplitude-dev-center/docs/data/destinations/optimizely-cohort.md

 - This integration is only available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
-- You will also need to have a paid Optimizely plan to enable this integration.
+- This integration requires a paid Optimizely plan.
-- Optimizely only accepts email addresses as the identifier.
-This means the User_ID or user property you select in Amplitude must contain an email address.

 ## Setup